 What is a preset?
 A preset is a particular area or object that the dome was looking at and has been stored into its memory so when the preset is "called-up" the dome will select the area again without the operator using the joystick to do this.
 Even the zoom at the time is stored into the preset.
 This means that you could for example store a PRESET of a car-park entrance.
 When the operator calls up this preset the camera automatically zooms in on this area.
 By storing more than one preset you can add even more functionality to the dome.
-By having two presets, you can then get the dome to "SCAN" between the two locations.
-You can even vary the speed of this scan.
+By having two presets, you can then get the dome to move between the two locations.
+You can even vary the speed of this.
+Note that setting two preset points, the PTZ camera will take the shortest route.
 Having 3 or more presets you can get the dome to go on a TOUR (PATROL) of the presets.
 When you run the patrol the dome goes to one preset, then waits a short period then on to the next preset and so on.
 The dome continues to cycle around this patrol until you cancel it.
 The length of time the camera stays at one location and the speed of travel between each preset point can be set in the menu.